00Hrs

 Back to Blog

-Free AI Furniture Placement: Room Layout From a Floor Plan
+AI Furniture Placement: Rearrange a Room From One Photo or a Floor Plan

-Free AI Furniture Placement: Room Layout From a Floor Plan
+AI Furniture Placement: Rearrange a Room From One Photo or a Floor Plan

 You bought the perfect sofa.
 You measured twice.
 You even drew a floor plan on graph paper.
 And then you got it home and it blocked the doorway, faced the wrong direction, and made the living room feel like a furniture showroom instead of a home.